greenelab/phenoplier_manuscript/manuscript.md

 Cells were washed twice with 1x DPBS, and replaced with fresh EMEM.
 At 24h, cells in each well were trypsinized, diluted (e.g.,1:10), and seeded in pairs of wells of 6-well plates.
 At 60hr post transduction, cell media in each well was replaced with fresh EMEM.
 2ug/ml of puromycin (Gibco, Cat.
 A1113803) was added to one well out of the pair.
 2-5 days after puromycin selection, or the 0 virus well treated with puromycin had no survival of cells, cells in both wells with/without puromycin were collected and counted for viability.
 Percentage of Infection (PI%) was obtained by comparing the cell numbers with/without puromycin selection within each pair.
-By means of Poisson’s distribution theory, when transduction efficiency (PI%) is between 30-50%, which corresponding to a MOI (Multiplicity of Infection) of ~0.35-0.70.
+By means of Poisson’s distribution theory, when transduction efficiency (PI%) is between 30-50%, which corresponding to an MOI (Multiplicity of Infection) of ~0.35-0.70.
 At MOI equal or close to 0.3, around 95% of infected cells are predicted to have only one copy of virus.
-Therefore, a volume of virus (120ul) yielding 30-40% of transduction effi-ciency was chosen for further large-scale viral transduction.
+Therefore, a volume of virus (120ul) yielding 30-40% of transduction efficiency was chosen for further large-scale viral transduction.

 **Lentiviral Transduction in HepG2 Using Brunello CRISPR Knockout Pooled Library.**
-In order to achieve a coverage (representation) of at least 500 cells per sgRNA, and at a MOI between 0.3-0.4 to ensure 95% of infected cells get only one viral particle per cell, ~200M cells were initiated for the screen.
+In order to achieve a coverage (representation) of at least 500 cells per sgRNA, and at an MOI between 0.3-0.4 to ensure 95% of infected cells get only one viral particle per cell, ~200M cells were initiated for the screen.
-Transduction was carried out in the similar fashion as de-scribed above.
+Transduction was carried out in the similar fashion as described above.
 Briefly, 2.5M cells were seeded in each well of 14 6-well plates, along with 8ug/ml of polybrene.
 Volume of 120ul of virus was added to each experimental well.
 18hrs post transduction, virus/PB mix medium was removed, and cells in each well were collect-ed, counted, and pooled into T175 flasks.
 At 60hr post transduction, 2ug/ml of puromycin was added to each flask.